 Thanks to all those who answered the call to make a paper crane in support of Japan.
 Artist Vik Muniz created a magnificent, original piece of artwork -- now for sale as a benefit poster.
-Poster orders are limited to 25 per person and the posters will be carefully rolled into a tube and sent via United Parcel Service.
+Poster orders are limited to 25 per person and the posters will be carefully rolled into a tube and sent to you.
 Unfortunately, we are unable to mount or frame posters.
 All proceeds raised through the sale of the posters will benefit Architecture for Humanity's rebuilding efforts in Japan.

 About the project

 Paper Cranes for Japan, a campaign of Students Rebuild, challenged young people worldwide to make and mail in a paper crane following the devastating Sendai earthquake and tsunami.
 We received more than two million cranes, paired with wishes of hope and healing, from 38 countries and all 50 states and generated $500,000 in funding for reconstruction.